krassowski/multi-omics-state-of-the-field/README.md

 [![Overview of the notebooks in the repository](https://github.com/krassowski/multi-omics-state-of-the-field/blob/master/figures/repository.svg)](https://raw.githubusercontent.com/krassowski/multi-omics-state-of-the-field/master/figures/repository.svg)

 **Figure 3**.
 Overview of the notebooks in this code repository.
 Click on the plot to display an interactive version, from where you can open respective notebooks by clicking on the analysis nodes.

+### Reference

+This analysis was contributed to our [introductory review of multi-omics field](https://doi.org/10.3389/fgene.2020.610798), now published in Frontiers in Genetics (open access):

+> Krassowski M, Das V, Sahu SK and Misra BB (2020) State of the Field in Multi-Omics Research: From Computational Needs to Data Mining and Sharing.
+Front.
+Genet.
+11:610798. doi: 10.3389/fgene.2020.610798

 ### Reproducing